keikai/doc/dev-ref/Migrate_from_ZSS.md

 # Upgrading ZK
 If you were with "ZK Spreadsheet + ZK 8.0", we recommend you to upgrade to "Keikai + ZK 9.x" or "Keikai + ZK 8.6.x".
 Here are some tips for ZK upgrade.
 ## Default theme changed since ZK 8.5
-Since ZK 8.5 the default theme is chnaged to Iceblue which has a modern design and bigger padding and margin.
+Since ZK 8.5 the default theme has been changed to Iceblue which has a modern design and bigger padding and margin.
+This means you will need to adjust your application layout to fit the bigger paddings and margins.
 If you are not ready for the new theme, you can [fall back to previous breeze/silvertail/sapphire themes](https://www.zkoss.org/wiki/Small_Talks/2017/October/New_Features_of_ZK_8.5.0#Keep_Using_The_Previous_Default_Theme_-_Breeze).
-Alternatively for ZK 8.6+ you can use [iceblue compact theme](https://www.zkoss.org/wiki/Small_Talks/2018/November/New_Features_of_ZK_8.6.0#Refresh_Theme_without_Code_Change_-_Compact_Theme) which has a modern design but also a compatible padding and margin with breeze.
+Alternatively for ZK 8.6+ you can use the [iceblue compact theme](https://www.zkoss.org/wiki/Small_Talks/2018/November/New_Features_of_ZK_8.6.0#Refresh_Theme_without_Code_Change_-_Compact_Theme) which has a modern design but also a compatible padding and margin with breeze.
 ## Requires JDK 8+ since ZK 9.0
 ZK 9 works with Java 8 and later versions.
 ZK 8.6 and older versions work with Java 6+.
 ## jQuery version upgraded to 3.5.1 since ZK 9.1
 jQuery is upgraded from 1.x to 3.x since ZK 9.1.
-If you have patches or custom client-side code you may need to check accordingly.
+If you have patches or custom client-side code you may need to upgrade accordingly.